satya-thirumani/shark-tank-us/README.md

 - Got Deal - Got the deal or not,  1-yes, 0-no

-- Total Deal Amount - Total Deal Amount, in USD
+- Total Deal Amount - Total Deal Amount, in USD, including debt/loan amount

 - Total Deal Equity - Total Deal Equity, in percentages